CorpoNation: The Sorting Process

 • “This game is super funny so far.”

-The optimization aspect of the game is tied to a performance-based system where players earn rewards that are necessary for managing essential resources like food and shelter, creating a dynamic balance between gameplay and resource management.
+The optimization aspect of the game is tied to a performance-based system where players earn rewards that are essential for managing regular expenses like food and shelter, creating a dynamic balance between earning and spending.

 • “It's a short game; I completed it in 7 hours, but I don't mind that for the price.
 There is some replayability if you enjoy the sorting game itself.”